 It is very typical to struggle with anxiety during detox.
 There is a lot of change ahead, and agitation, as well as restlessness, is frequent.
-Expect anxiety to reduce over time, particularly after the worst of the withdrawal symptoms are over.
+Expect anxiety to reduce over some period of time, particularly after the worst of the withdrawal symptoms are over.

 Dealing with Painkiller Detox Side Effects Safely

 During a prescription painkiller detox program, withdrawal symptoms should be expected.
-At Serenity House Detox, there is a focus on helping clients stay safe and comfortable throughout the process.
+At Serenity House Detox & Recovery, there is a focus on helping clients stay safe and comfortable throughout the process.
 This is accomplished through the following: